PrefectHQ/prefect/docs/orchestration/faq/upgrading_1.0.md

 The Prefect CLI commands `create-token`, `revoke-token`, and `list-tokens` have been removed.

 The `prefect auth login` and `prefect auth logout` commands now use API keys.
-Previously, logging out with an API token would just reset your tenant and access token, but leave the API token on disk.
-Now, we retain that behavior the first time the command is called, but if you call it a second time, we delete the API token.
-This allows users to easily remove their API token in favor of an API key.
+Previously, logging out with an authentication token would just reset your tenant and access token, but leave the token on disk.
+Now, we retain that behavior the first time the command is called, but if you call it a second time, we delete the token.
+This allows users to easily remove their token in favor of an API key.

-Agents will use an available API key as detected by the Client, but will no longer detect tokens.
-If you have logged in locally, you may start any kind of agent and the agent will use your API key to query for flow runs, then pass the API key to the flow run for execution as well.
+Agents will use the same API key as the client unless a different key is provided with `--key`.
+Previously, there was a dedicated environment variable for providing authentication tokens to agents, but this will now be ignored.
+If you have logged in to Prefect Cloud on your machine, you may start any kind of agent and the agent will use your API key to query for flow runs and pass it to the flow run for execution.

 Unlike tokens, API keys can be associated with multiple tenants.
 When using an API key with its non-default tenant, you must use the CLI to switch tenants, provide the tenant ID with the `--tenant-id` option, or set the `PREFECT__CLOUD__TENANT_ID` environment variable.